 Supporting Clinical Trials With More User-Friendly Medicines

-One of those innovations is something called the Clinical Research Pharmacy (CRP) team, which finds ways to deliver the potential therapeutics in a more user-friendly way.
+One of those innovations includes creating the Clinical Research Pharmacy (CRP) team, which finds ways to deliver the potential medicines in a more user-friendly way.
 For example, if the subjects in a study have rheumatoid arthritis, it may be as simple as providing bottles that are easier to open with arthritic hands.
 Or it could involve working with parents to find ways to deliver liquid medicines to toddlers always on the go.

-We have to have empathy when we're going to make clinical supplies.
+We have to have empathy when we're going to make clinical supplies for specific patient populations.

 Using Technology to Keep Track of the Moving Pieces of the Puzzle